GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

 The overall flow is the following:

 1. A Cloud Scheduler cron job is triggered regularly (for example, once a day).
-The Cloud Scheduler configuration specifies the label of the pool of VMs to target and whether or not they should be deleted, using the following format: `'{"label":"env=test,delete=false"}'`
+The Cloud Scheduler configuration specifies the label of the pool of VMs to target and whether or not they should be deleted, using the following format: `'{"label":"env=test,action=flag"}'`.
+If the configuration is empty
+    `{}`, all VMs are considered targets.
-1. When the cron job is triggered, Cloud Scheduler pushes a message with the label payload to a Pub/Sub topic.
+1. When the cron job is triggered, Cloud Scheduler calls a Cloud Function with the payload.
-1. A Cloud Function is subscribed to the Pub/Sub topic.
-Each time the function is triggered, it does the following:
+1. Each time the function is triggered, it does the following:
     1. The Idle VM Recommender is queried for a list of idle Compute Engine instances.
     1. The list is filtered for instances that have the target label.
     1. Iterates through the instances and does the following:
+        1. If the Cloud Scheduler configuration included the label `action=stop`, the target is immediately stopped and the recommendation status is set to `SUCCEEDED`.
-        1. If the Cloud Scheduler configuration included the label `delete=true`, the target is immediately deleted and the recommendation status is set to `SUCCEEDED`.
+        1. If the Cloud Scheduler configuration included the label `action=delete`, the target is immediately deleted and the recommendation status is set to `SUCCEEDED`.
         1. Otherwise, the label `delete=true` is applied to the instance and the recommendation status is set to `CLAIMED`.

-Note: By default, this solution only tags potential idle instances instead of deleting them.
-The list of tagged instances can be obtained by checking recommendation status or searching for instances with the label.
+Note: By default, potential idle instances are only labeled.
+The list of labeled instances can be obtained by checking recommendation status or searching for instances with the label.

 ## Costs